20322 - DECISION MAKING AND NEGOTIATION

 Managing is largely a decision making activity, and this course is aimed at improving knowledge and skills in that fundamental field.
-The course provides concepts and tools for improving decision making and negotiation strategies, behaviors and solutions, utilizing and integrating tools from various social sciences that have been applied to negotiation analysis.
+The course provides concepts and tools for improving decision making and negotiation strategies, behaviors and solutions, utilizing and integrating tools from behavioral science and rational decision and negotiation models.
 In particular, it provides tools for sustaining effective and innovative decision and negotiation behavior in uncertain, risky and open problems, with applications in a wide variety of settings (not only business policy and entrepreneurial decisions, but also labor disputes, inter-organizational negotiations, political and judicial problems).
 The course format is based on active teaching, providing analytic models and developing skills through simulations and case studies.

 - Foundations of decision making.
 How to frame problems and objectives.
-Improving judgement under uncertainty.
+Improving heuristics for judgement under uncertainty.
 Alternative decision strategies and their selection.

 - When to employ decision teams.
 Governing team decision making dynamics.

 - When to negotiate.
 Types of conflict of interests and negotiation structures.
 Types of negotiation strategies.
 How to improve agreements.

 - Power and fairness in negotiations.

 - Distinguish effective and ineffective heuristics for decision making.

 - Select a decision strategy appropriate to a problem.